 - Camping accommodation is included – Instead of staying in hostels, campsite accommodation is included in a shared tent with one other passenger.
 However, you can upgrade to a private tent or cabin in most locations.
 Plus, there will be alternatives if the weather is bad.

-- 24 month bus pass – The Flying Kiwi bus pass is available for 24 months so if you are on a working holiday or taking an extended backpacking trip in New Zealand, you can take as much time as you need to travel the country.
+- 24-month bus pass – The Flying Kiwi bus pass is available for 24 months so if you are on a working holiday or taking an extended backpacking trip in New Zealand, you can take as much time as you need to travel the country.

 - Meals are included – Up to three meals are included each day with the Flying Kiwi bus.
-Some meals will be at your own cost on the few occasions when there isn’t access to a kitchen.
+Some meals will be at your own cost on a few occasions when there isn’t access to a kitchen.

-- Two driver guides – Double the support!
+- Two driver-guides – Double the support!

 - The Interislander Ferry is included – If you pick a pass that takes you between the North and South Island, then the ferry between the islands is included.

 - Some activities are included – Wai-O-Tapu Geothermal Park, Queenstown Gondola and Marlborough wine tasting are some of the activities included with your bus pass.
 Hiking, biking (if you hire a bike), museums, etc. are free and there are options to do other activities at an extra cost.